 One of the elements that contribute to the cost of replacing existing windows is the installation.
-However, installing vinyl windows is a fairly straightforward process and many experienced DIYers may want to cut costs by tackling the installation themselves.
-With that in mind, here’s a step-by-step guide to installing vinyl replacement windows in your home.
+However, replacing vinyl windows is a fairly straightforward process and many experienced DIYers may want to cut costs by tackling the installation themselves.
+With that in mind, here’s a step-by-step guide on how to install vinyl replacement windows in your home.

 Measure and Order Vinyl Windows

 Replacing your home’s windows starts long before installation day.
 Before ordering vinyl replacement windows, you need to know what size windows you need.
 To do that, you’ll need to measure the interior width and height of the existing window.
 Measuring each window more than once will ensure accuracy and help avoid added costs.

 Once you’ve got your window’s measurements you can easily pick out the style of vinyl window you want.
 Vinyl windows come in a variety of styles to complement the architecture of many different home designs.
 Popular options include single hung and double hung windows, which come in a wide range of colors.
 When selecting vinyl replacement windows, some things to consider include the Energy Star rating, type of glass, and the warranty.

 Before installing vinyl replacement windows, you will need to make sure you have the right tools.
 Having everything ready to go before you start installing the windows will make the process go much quicker and easier.

 Gather the following tools and materials:

 - Paint scraper

 - Cordless drill

 - Caulk gun